thomaspsgunther/turing-machine/README.md

 - Correct instruction has the format: `<CURRENT-STATE> <READ-SYMBOL> <WRITE-SYMBOL> <DIRECTION> <NEXT-STATE>`:
     - `<CURRENT-STATE>` is a sequence of non-space characters that represents the state in which this instruction is activated.
-    - `<READ-SYMBOL>` is a sequence of non-space characters that represents the symbol that is read by the head of the machine which along with a specific `<CURRENT-STATE>` activates the instruction.
+    - `<READ-SYMBOL>` is a non-space character that represents the symbol that is read by the head of the machine which along with a specific `<CURRENT-STATE>` activates the instruction.
-    - `<WRITE-SYMBOL>` is a sequence of non-space characters that represents the symbol that is written to the current cell on the tape when the instruction is activated.
+    - `<WRITE-SYMBOL>` is a non-space character that represents the symbol that is written to the current cell on the tape when the instruction is activated.
     - `<DIRECTION>` is either symbol `L` or `R` which indicates the direction in which the head of the Turing Machine should step after executing the instruction.